geek-ai/MAgent/README.md

     ```

 ## Baseline Algorithms
-The baseline algorithms are implemented both in Tensorflow and MXNet.
+The baseline algorithms parameter-sharing DQN, DRQN, a2c are implemented both in Tensorflow and MXNet.
+DQN performs best in our large number sharing and gridworld settings.